hamir-certain/semaphore-security-scan/README.md

 ## Usage

+### Prerequisites

+**For scanning private ghcr.io images:**

+The Semaphore application images in `ghcr.io/semaphoreio/*` may require authentication.
+To scan these images:

+1. Create a GitHub Personal Access Token with `read:packages` scope
+2. Add the following secrets in your Semaphore project:
+   - `GITHUB_TOKEN` - Your GitHub Personal Access Token
+   - `GITHUB_USERNAME` - Your GitHub username

+The pipeline will automatically use these credentials when scanning images from ghcr.io.

+**Note:** Public infrastructure images (postgres, redis, rabbitmq, minio, etc.) do not require authentication.

 ### Running the Pipelines

 **Security Scan Pipeline** (`.semaphore/semaphore.yml`):
 - This is the main pipeline for regular security scanning
 - Run manually or on a schedule (recommended: weekly)
 - Scans all 43 images in parallel
+- Requires GitHub credentials for private images (see Prerequisites)

 **Extract Images Pipeline** (`.semaphore/extract-images.yml`):
 - Run this when a new Semaphore Helm chart version is released